-Not really a great negotiating tool when you’re trying to get a big Hollywood studio to pay you a bunch of money for a new film idea…
+Not really a great negotiating tool if you’re trying to get a big Hollywood studio to pay you handsomely for a new film idea…

 So Kate, acting as agent for the Woman of the Year treatment herself, had to figure out a way to pique the interest of MGM without revealing that two rookies wrote the screenplay.

-Can we just stop for a moment to appreciate how cool it is that Katharine Hepburn was once again preparing to barter with a huge Hollywood studio?
-This was 1941, a time when, not just the female stars, but movie stars in general, weren’t really taking control of their own careers.
-And here was Kate, negotiating with MGM, and laying out her own terms for yet another film she wanted to star in.
+It was a unique position for a movie star in 1941, a time when stars in general—not just the female stars, weren’t taking control of their own careers.
+And here was Kate, negotiating with MGM and laying out her own terms for yet another film she wanted to star in.

 Katharine Hepburn was, as ever, paddling her own canoe.

 Kate’s strategy for selling MGM on Woman of the Year started with Joseph Mankiewicz, the producer of The Philadelphia Story, whose dedication to that film had impressed her.
 Kate sent Mankiewicz the 78 pages of Woman of the Year that Michael Kanin and Ring Lardner, Jr. had written thus far.
 She instructed Mankiewicz to read it, and get back to her within 24 hours.
 At that point, if he and MGM were interested, Kate would fly out to Hollywood for further negotiations.

 Here’s where Kate’s shrewd business sense came in: the treatment she sent Mankiewicz did not have the names of the writers on it.